 ssh -oKexAlgorithms=+diffie-hellman-group1-sha1 user@host

 Still facing unpredictable SSH errors?
 It might be time to switch to a reliable host.
-Explore 1Gbits VPS Hosting for fast, stable, and secure VPS servers with full SSH access and 24/7 support.
+Buy VPS for fast, stable, and secure VPS servers with full SSH access and 24/7 support.
+Whether you need a Ubuntu VPS server or a specialized Kali Linux VPS, our infrastructure ensures you spend less time fixing connection issues and more time building your projects.

 If you’re looking for a smooth SSH experience, consider migrating your infrastructure to a stable platform like 1Gbits VPS Hosting where connection issues are minimal and technical support is always within reach.